Muhammad al-Houthi

-Mohammed al-Houthi (Note: محمد الحوثي) (born 1979) is a Yemeni politician who was the former president of the Revolutionary Committee or Revolutionary Council, a body formed by Houthi militants and the de facto President of Yemen.
+Muhammad Ali al-Houthi (Note: محمد الحوثي) (born 1979) is a Yemeni politician who was the former president of the Revolutionary Committee or Revolutionary Council, a body formed by Houthi militants, and the de facto President of Yemen.
 He is one of the military field commanders who led the group's seizure of the Yemeni capital Sana’a in September 2014, and eventually became the de facto leader of Yemen after the Houthi takeover of the Yemeni government in 2015.
-He is a cousin of Abdul-Malik Badreddin al-Houthi, the group's leader.
+He is a cousin of Abdul-Malik al-Houthi, the group's leader.

 According to the 6 February 2015 statement by a Houthi representative, the Revolutionary Committee is in charge of governing Yemen and forming a new parliament, which will then appoint a five-member presidential council.
 However, other reports indicated the committee itself would serve as the presidential council.

 Al-Houthi has been described as a "former political prisoner".

+Early life and training

+Muhammad Ali al-Houthi was born in 1979 in Saada, North Yemen.
+He joined the Iranian revolutionary guards before 2004.